13 days/12 nights

 The upper part of Nazaré has spectacular views from its headland 318 meters down to its lovely long, sandy beach.
 Some of the world’s biggest waves break here.

-Aveiro is a pleasing coastal town crossed with canals and moliceiros, gondola-style boats.
-You’ll have free time here to take a ride if you like and to enjoy lunch at an outdoor cafe in one of the town squares.
+Late morning departure to Aveiro, a pleasing coastal town crossed with canals and moliceiros, gondola-style boats.
+You’ll have free time here to take a ride and to enjoy lunch at an outdoor cafe in one of the town squares.

 The Douro River originates in northern Spain, some 900 kilometers from where it spills into the Atlantic Ocean.
 It forms a long stretch of the Portugal/Spain border, then passes through vineyards and agricultural areas down to the cities of Porto and, just across the bridge, Vila Nova de Gaia.